 The Group services customers in c.
-45 countries and, in the year ended 30 September 2021, 72% (2020: 88%) of the Group's revenues were generated outside of the UK, some of which were transacted in foreign currencies.
+45 countries and, in the year ended 30 September 2022, 82% (2021: 72%) of the Group's revenues were generated outside of the UK, some of which were transacted in foreign currencies.
 To the extent that the Group's business transactions are not denominated in the same currency, the Group is exposed to foreign currency exchange rate risk.
 The Group continually reviews contract denominations and exchange rates and enters into hedging currency contracts, where deemed appropriate.
 Movements in foreign exchange rates on transactions outside of those hedged items could have an adverse effect on the Group's business, financial condition and results of operations.
-Uncertainties with respect to the outcome of Brexit could have an impact on fluctuations or devaluations in foreign currencies and could adversely affect the Group's financial condition.